tncalpmn/SDC_Project_1_Lane_Detection/README.md

 * Rather than deterministic approach, more probabilistic approach could be used to fit lines in all kind of circumstances, for example with machine learning techniques.

 * Lines could be fit non-linearly, especially when the vehicle turns.
+* For sake of car to know what kind of lines are detected, for instance dashed or straight line, lanes could be drawn either in different colours or in dashed/straight way.
+So the car would know if it can overtake a car in front of it.

 [stackedchallenge2]: ./test_images_output/Challenge_2_Stacked.jpg "ChallengeStacked"
+[allTogether]: ./test_images_output/GitHub_Documentation/allTogether.jpg "ChallengeStacked"